Create a React Micro Frontend

 - Must contain a hyphen

-in the name. (opens new window): - Cannot be a single word.
+-in the name. (opens new window): - Cannot be a single word.

 - Should follow

-for naming convention.
+kebab-casefor naming convention.

 # Import Custom Element

-.
+Open src/index.js.
 Here's what the initial file looks like:

 import React from 'react';